You may think trucks rarely have things stolen from them due to their sheer size and obvious presence. You’d be wrong.

 Streamlined Customer Service

 Wouldn’t it be beneficial for dispatchers to be able to provide a more accurate timetable of pickups and deliveries for customers?
 GPS tracking services give them the capability to do that down to a period of just a few minutes.
 Live updates for dispatchers enable them to decrease response times through real-time mapping.
-Plus, this data offers reliable and verifiable proof of services.
+In addition, this data offers reliable and verifiable proof of services.

 One other area in which GPS tracking systems benefit trucking companies is electronic logging.
 As you probably already know, a 2017 federal mandate required trucks to be equipped with electronic logging devices, or ELDs, to record hours of service (HOS).
 Most GPS tracking systems facilitate electronic logging and eliminate the need for a paper trail.